elixirtrip/4_json/README.md

 # Prettify JSON

-This script will beautify compact json data.
-Output will be more readebl and look pretti.
+This script will beautify compact JSON data.
+Output will be more readable and look pretty.

 # Quickstart

-You have to specify a file path with json compact data after the name of the script.
+You have to specify a file path with JSON compact data after the name of the script.

 Example of script launch on Linux, Python 3.5:
 ```bash